kevinmcareavey/jason-tutorial-series/md/tutorial-2.md

 This matches the intuitive meaning of the previous query `parent(X, dave)` where the results said that Ivan and Heidi have Dave as a parent.

 > **Note:** It should be obvious that this rule is a simple rewrite of the `parent/2` predicate.
-In some instances this kind of rewriting may aid readability, but it many instances it has the opposite effect: cluttering your Prolog program with redundant rules.
+In some instances this kind of rewriting may aid readability, but in others it may have the opposite effect: cluttering your Prolog program with redundant rules.
 We are typically interested in rules that are more informative.

 ### Step 9 - Conjunction